Optional Arguments

 or -p

-to set the path to the panel file.
+file output by the instrument.
 The file path can direct to a local or remote location.

 --python